 Many people speak more than one language, which can help you recruit without needing an interpreter.
 Russian, English, and German are the most common languages, so make sure you know what dialect candidates speak to communicate with them effectively.

 Your recruiting efforts in Latvia may include hiring individuals from other countries.
 Starting at the end of 2019, the country instituted new policies to make it easier to hire expats.
 This can also help fill the employment gap and small economy.
-If you want to hire someone outside of the country, you must advertise the vacancy with the Employment Agency for 10 days.
+If you want to hire someone outside of the country, you must advertise the vacancy with the Employment Agency for 10 days (previously 30 days).
 You won’t need to present documents on the nonresident’s education or experience for certain positions, including cleaners, gardeners, and seasonal workers.

 You need to hire all of your Latvian employees using an employment contract that’s either indefinite or fixed-term.
 The country’s labor laws allow fixed-term contracts only under specific circumstances, so you should check to see if your situation applies.
-All employment contracts should include information about compensation, benefits, termination, and more.
+All employment contracts should be in writing and include information about compensation, benefits, termination, and more.
 We also recommend including any salary, compensation, or monetary bonus amounts in Euro instead of any other currency.

 Latvia’s employment compliance laws change depending on a worker’s nationality.
 If you want to hire someone who is a member of the European Union (EU), that person will not need a work permit.
 However, they’ll need to apply for a residence permit if they’re staying for longer than 90 days.
 Non-EU nationals need a work permit before they can start working in the country.

 As an employer, you cannot discriminate during your recruitment process.
 For example, you can’t choose a candidate based on gender, race, color, age, disability, religion, sexual orientation, or any similar characteristic.
 If you fail to follow Latvia’s employment compliance laws, you could face fines or even delays.